Sleep Position During Pregnancy: What the Science Says

 The sleep position conversation in prenatal care tends to be brief.
 Clients are told to sleep on their left side and handed no further guidance about the mechanism, the trimester-specific nuance, or the practical tools that support compliance.
 For professionals working in health coaching, physical therapy, nursing, midwifery, or any adjacent field, this is a gap with real clinical relevance.

 The research is clear that going-to-sleep position after 28 weeks carries independent risk for late stillbirth through the mechanism of aortocaval compression, and that this risk is modifiable (McCowan et al., 2017; Warland et al., 2019).
 When clients understand the mechanism rather than just the rule, compliance improves.
-The vascular garden-hose analogy is accessible and mechanically accurate; it gives clients a mental model that survives the 2 a.m. temptation to roll onto their back.
+The vascular garden-hose analogy is accessible and mechanically accurate.
+It gives clients a mental model that survives the 2 a.m. temptation to roll onto their back.

 Electromyography research confirms that supported side lying measurably reduces muscle activation in the lower back and perineal region compared to unsupported lateral positioning (Determining optimal sleep posture, 2024).
 That is a clinically meaningful finding that belongs in client education conversations.